yeehanchung/microsoft-mws-documentation/README.md

 Please ensure you are using your INTI Microsoft student account.

-- Unable to open camera or sharing your screen during a meeting?
+- Unable to open camera or share your screen during a meeting?

 Ensure that you are accessing the meeting with **Microsoft Teams software** using your **Microsoft registered student account**.